ScriptBasic/WinPBX/docs/Oxygen/Procedures.md

 # <a name="sub"></a>sub

-Defines a procedure that does not returns a value.
+Defines a procedure that does not return a value.

 #### Syntax